 Residential In-Patient Treatment for PTSD

 Residential treatment can be helpful for helping PTSD sufferers to deal with their condition, especially if it’s combined with alcoholism, drug abuse, or other mental disorders.
-At A Step In The Right Direction we provide a safe, compassionate environment to treat PTSD, along with any other issues, knowing that each and every one of our patients’ has a unique set of past experiences and individual needs for healing and recovery.
+At A Step In The Right Direction, for those where is PTSD is co-occurring with addiction, we provide a safe, compassionate environment to treat PTSD, along with any other issues, knowing that each and every one of our patients’ has a unique set of past experiences and individual needs for healing and recovery.

 Stress can trigger PTSD symptoms or make them worse, so taking some time out from the stresses of everyday life to focus on your recovery in a fully supportive and safe trigger-free environment can be very effective.